Solwezi

+Geography

 Location

 Solwezi is located on the Chingola–Solwezi–Mwinilunga Road (T5 Road of Zambia), approximately 177 km north-west of Chingola and approximately 275 km south-east of Mwinilunga, in the extreme northwest of the country.
 The geographical coordinates of the city are:12°08'36.0"S, 26°23'09.0"E (Latitude:-12.143333; Longitude:26.385833).
 Solwezi sits at an average elevation of 1397 m above mean sea level.

 Approximately 6 km south of the central business district, is the "Kifubwa Rock Stream Shelter", also Kifubwa Rock National Monument.
 It is located next to the Kifubwa River, with inscriptions dating from the Paleolithic period, carbon dated to about 6300 BC.
 The conservation area measures approximately 2590 km2 with the Kifubwa Stream Cave at its centre.

+Climate

+Solwezi features a humid subtropical climate (Köppen: Cwa) with distinct wet and dry seasons.
+October and November are the hottest months.
+Winters are milder, with July being the coolest month.
+The wet season, from November to March, experiences abundant rainfall.
+The dry season, from May to September, is marked by minimal precipitation.

 Population

 In 1990, the population of Solwezi was 23,435 people.
 In 2000, there were 38,121 people.
 The 2010 population census and household survey enumerated the population of the town at 90,856 inhabitants.